Genomic Healthcare PGCert Course overview

 English language requirements

-This is a Group 1 course.
+This is a Group one course.

-Full details can be found on our English Language requirements webpages.
+Full details can be found on our City St George's entry requirements page.

 Application process